 Day Two Optional Lesson: The Cold War and the Soviet Invasion

 These videos can be used with the Day 2 optional lesson plan.
-Students needing review on the Cold War might find it useful to watch these videos before beginning the lesson.
+Students needing to review the Cold War might find it useful to watch these videos before beginning the lesson.

-After completing the activity, the following videos will further enrich students' understanding of the war's impact on U.S.-Soviet relations.
+After completing the activity, the following videos will help students explore the war's impact on U.S.-Soviet relations.

-Day Three: Role-Playing the Four Options: Organization and Preparation
+Day Three: The Three Options: Organization and Preparation

 These videos can help students gather useful information in preparation for the role play.